Azure/iot-edge-v1/doc/sample_ble.md

   1. The IoT Hub HTTP module periodically polls Azure IoT Hub for new command messages that might be available.
-  2. When the IoT Hub HTTP module receives a new command message, it publishes it on to the message bus.
+  2. When the IoT Hub HTTP module receives a new command message, it publishes it to the message broker.
-  3. The Identity Mapping module picks up the message and translates the Azure IoT Hub device ID to a device MAC address and publishes a new message to the message bus including the MAC address in the message's properties map.
+  3. The Identity Mapping module picks up the message and translates the Azure IoT Hub device ID to a device MAC address and publishes a new message to the message broker including the MAC address in the message's properties map.
   4. The BLE module then picks up this message and executes the I/O instruction by communicating with the BLE device.